kanthgithub/tokensale/README.md

 # Token-sale codes for ParcelX

 ##  GPX
 The smart contract realized in solidity.
-The main featues below:
+The main features are below:

 1. ERC20
 2. MultiOwnable
 3. Pauseable
 4. Buyable
-5. Convertible to ParcelX mainchain tokens
+5. Event triggered for mainchain converting

 The main entry is ParcelX-GPX.sol

-##  Convertor
+##  Swapper
 The deamon module helps GPX converted from ethereum token to our mainchain.
 Developing..